Hundreds Of Bikes Dumped At Dallas Recycling Center As Ofo Leaves Market

 The company once had more than 40,000 bikes in the U.S.; on Tuesday, Ofo representative Taylor Bennett said via email that the current number "is proprietary."

-Even as it retracts from some markets, Ofo is expanding in others.
+Even as it withdraws from some markets, Ofo is expanding in others.
 In late June, the company brought its bikes to parts of Miami and Atlanta.

 Ofo's attempt to flood the U.S. market with $1-a-ride bikes was boosted by $700 million from investment funds in July 2017.
 But then complications arose — from new competition from electric bikes and scooters to new regulations backed by city officials and activists who said the bikes were creating messy hazards.